 - Son of a Gun (four-piece group) – Show 3.23

 When asked to comment on the winning act, judge and comedian, Arthur Askey stated, “all the best comics are scousers.”
-It seems Arthur may have had a valid point as it was Liverpool comedian Al Dean who was judged to be the winner of this first class All Winners show to book his place in the Grand Final at the London Palladium on 27 July 1975.
+It seems Arthur may have had a valid point as it was Liverpool comedian Al Dean who was judged to be the winner of this first class All Winners show to book his place in the Grand Final at the London Palladium on 27 July 1975, with a winning margin of just five points.

 Despite not winning the show it wouldn’t be the last we’d see of Lenny Henry the young comedian from Dudley in the West Midlands.
 The viewers voted in large numbers to see Lenny appear again and he be added to the line-up of the second Viewers Winners show on 7 June 1975.

-It remains unclear how Paul and Barry Harman made the line-up of another All Winners Show, having already been beaten by Marti Caine in the second All Winners Show at the start of January 1975.
+It was originally unclear how Paul and Barry Harman made the line-up of another All Winners Show, having been listed as appearing on the second All Winners Show won by Marti Caine at the start of January 1975.